 Objectives: All material covered in this course is geared toward students pursuing a degree in physical science or engineering.
 For the engineers, this course is aimed at showing you the basics of physical phenomena that you will later study in greater detail in your engineering courses.
 For example, studying systems that don't move (statics), moving objects (dynamics), fluids, and thermodynamics are each limited to several chapters in this class; you will however spend entire semester long courses devoted to studying these individual topics in greater detail during your engineering career.
-More specifically, the objective of this course is designed to provide you with a basic understanding of: units, vectors, motion in one, two, & three dimensions, velocity, acceleration, conservative & non-conservative forces, work, kinetic energy, potential energy, conservation of energy, momentum, impulse, collisions, periodic motion, mechanical waves, sound & hearing, temperature & heat, rotational motion, systems in mechanical equilibrium, elasticity, basics of fluid mechanics, and if time permits, Kepler's laws of gravitation; these are all key aspects of science that form some of the fundamental foundations of the physical world that surrounds us every day.
-This is a fast paced course, ~ 17 chapters in 15 weeks; don't fall behind, if you do, seek help immediately).
+More specifically, the objective of this course is designed to provide you with a basic understanding of: units, vectors, motion in one, two, & three dimensions, velocity, acceleration, conservative & non-conservative forces, work, kinetic energy, potential energy, conservation of energy, momentum, impulse, collisions, periodic motion, mechanical waves, sound & hearing, temperature & heat, rotational motion, systems in mechanical equilibrium, elasticity, and the basics of fluid mechanics; these are all key aspects of science that form some of the fundamental foundations of the physical world that surrounds us every day.
+This is a fast-paced course, ~ 17 chapters in 15 weeks; don't fall behind, if you do fall behind, seek help immediately, plenty of options for help exist, see page 2 of this syllabus or my Teaching Homepage for useful links).

 Learning Outcomes: In the process of learning the fundamentals of physics in this course as described above, the overarching goal, independent of your major, is to help hone your critical thinking, analysis, problem solving, and quantitative reasoning skills.
 In order to accomplish this goal successfully, you will be given practice via online and written homework problem sets that will both be due weekly.
-Your individual success in achieving this goal will be assessed by your individual performance on weekly in class quizzes (11 of them), 4 in class examinations, and 1 in class comprehensive final.
+Your individual success in achieving this goal will be assessed by your individual performance on weekly in class quizzes (11 of them), 4 in class examinations, and 1 in class comprehensive mandatory final.

-Lectures: Ideally, lectures will contain exciting demonstrations where possible that will illustrate the physical concepts being taught and they will also provide you with the background to solve real world problems (mathematical machinery will be given through examples).
+Lectures: Ideally, lectures will contain exciting demonstrations where possible that will illustrate the physical concepts being taught.
+Lectures will also provide you with the background to solve real world problems (mathematical machinery will be given through examples).
 Ideally, all the aforementioned topics will be covered.
 Some topics might have to be omitted due to unexpected and unforeseen circumstances that may arise throughout the semester.
-A tentative course schedule is found at the end of this syllabus with exam and quiz dates.
-Dates may change on this tentative course schedule; thus, see the most up to date syllabus on MU Online, which includes an up to date schedule of exams, associated weekly PHY202 labs, and an up to date list of topics covered, etc.
+A very detailed tentative course schedule is found at the end of this syllabus with exam, quiz, dues dates for written homework, associated weekly PHY202 labs, an up to date list of topics covered, etc, etc. Dates may change on this printed tentative course schedule; thus, see the most up to date syllabus on MU Online.